EPCCed/Activities/Activities/Sort/Readme.md

 ## Resources

-* Labels for the boxes and trugs are available to download at: [pdf&nbsp;file](pdf/SortingLabels.pdf)
+* Labels for the boxes and trugs are available to download at: [pdf&nbsp;file](pdf/SortingLabels.pdf).
 * "How do you use a Supercomputer" flyer.
 This is a good piece of supporting material for this activity, providing a simple overview of sorting and parallel sorting.
-See:https://www.epcc.ed.ac.uk/sites/default/files/PDF/How_do_you_use_a_supercomputer.pdf
+See: https://www.epcc.ed.ac.uk/sites/default/files/PDF/How_do_you_use_a_supercomputer.pdf

+##
 <!-- Licensing and copyright stuff below -->
 <br>
 <a href="http://www.epcc.ed.ac.uk">